bmilts/Mobile-Store/README.md

 * Segues to move between CollectionView and tableView
 * Intiated firestore with data for categories
 * Fetched, parse, append, create new category and display data from firestore
+* Fetch and parse collection of data from firestore
+* Added listener to immeadiately update changes in database